Brett D. Watson

 Brett D. Watson is a partner of the firm.
-Mr. Watson specializes in representing financial institutions in business litigation matters before state and federal courts and arbitration panels.
-He has successfully litigated many cases involving the full spectrum of retail financial products, including merchant disputes, credit and charge card disputes, checking-related disputes such as embezzlement and/or forged or unauthorized endorsements, Commercial Code Article 3 and Article 4 matters, privacy and/or identity theft disputes, bankruptcy-related litigation including preference and avoidance actions, wrongful repossession, wrongful foreclosure, § 17200 matters and complex business disputes.
+Mr. Watson specializes in representing financial institutions, lenders and employers in business and employment litigation matters before state and federal courts and arbitration panels.
+Mr. Watson litigates cases involving the full spectrum of retail financial products, including credit and charge card disputes, pre-paid and debit card disputes, checking-related disputes such as embezzlement and/or forged or unauthorized endorsements, Commercial Code Article 3 and Article 4 matters, merchant disputes, privacy and/or identity theft disputes, bankruptcy-related litigation including preference and avoidance actions, wrongful foreclosure, § 17200 matters and complex business disputes.

 Mr. Watson received his Juris Doctorate degree magna cum laude from Pepperdine University School of Law where he was a member of the Pepperdine Law Review.
 He received his Bachelor’s degree in psychology from California State University, San Bernardino.

 Mr. Watson has been included on the list of Southern California Super Lawyers Rising Stars in 2010, 2011 and 2012.

 Mr. Watson is a member of the American Bar Association, the State Bar of California and the Los Angeles County Bar Association.

 - The First Line of Defense to Preventing Employee Embezzlement, The Los Angeles Daily Journal (March 31, 2011).

 - Defending Card Issuers Against Employee Embezzlement Claims, ABA Banking Journal (January 20, 2012).